 The Ávila Cathedral is relatively uncontrived–especially when you consider its vastly more ornate Spanish sisters in Sevilla, Toledo, or Burgos.
 But it is a lot older, having been started in the 11th Century, right after Ávila was retaken from the Moors.
 The cathedral's apse actually forms part of Ávila's formidable defensive walls, so you can forgive a certain military simplicity.

 The Cathedral of León

-Of all the remarkable cathedrals in Spain, one of my favorites is León.
+Of all the remarkable cathedrals in Spain, one of my favorites is the Cathedral of León.
 The windows are the best of any Spanish church, and rival the Sainte Chapelle of Paris.
 One of the early problems with church architecture was how to keep the walls up if the thick walls were given up to provide for non load-bearing windows.
 The problems were solved beautifully in Leon.